 d.
+League-at-Large Formation Guidelines22

-League-at-Large Formation Guidelines24 In addition to the requirements outlined above, the LWV-VA Board has adopted the following Guidelines for the Formation of a League-at-Large:
+In addition to the requirements outlined above, the LWV-VA Board has adopted the following Guidelines for the Formation of a League-at-Large.
+The intent of a tiered approach is to encourage organization and growth to support the League and community.